albert12132/albertwu.org/notes/contents/indexing.md

 ### `filter`

-`filter` just returns a new sequence, whose items are items in the original sequence that passed the `filter` function.
+`filter` just returns a new iterable, whose items are items in the original iterable that passed the `filter` function.
 The format of a filter call is

     filter(pred, iterable)